YuchenXia/GPT4IndustrialAutomation/README.md

 # Paper Citation
-If you find the approach presented interesting and some of the ideas inspiring, please consider citing our work.
-We will be very glad to receive **your applause with a citation**, which will signal to us that there is true interest and demand.
+If you find the approach presented interesting and some of the ideas inspiring, please consider citing our works.
+We will be very glad to receive a citation, which will signal to us that there is true interest and demand.

 >Y. Xia, M. Shenoy, N. Jazdi and M. Weyrich, "Towards autonomous system: flexible modular production system enhanced with large language model agents," 2023 IEEE 28th International Conference on Emerging Technologies and Factory Automation (ETFA), Sinaia, Romania, 2023, pp. 1-8, doi: 10.1109/ETFA54631.2023.10275362.